tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Tests MAY specify that information elements are ActedUpon or Consulted.
 We do not do so here, but ActedUpon and Consulted properties of an Information Element are an extension point that may be included when specifying the Information Elements pertinent to a Test

-MultiRecord Measues that return counts where the input InformationElement is Response values from Tests on SingleRecords MUST report only a single count as the Response.value, but can provide a Response.qualifier containing structured data describing additional information such as the total number of SingleRecords evaluated (to calculate percents), the number of each value of Response.status encountered, and the number of each Response.value encountered.
+MultiRecord Measues that return counts where the input InformationElement is Response values from Tests on SingleRecords MUST report only a single count as the Response.result, but can provide a Response.qualifier containing structured data describing additional information such as the total number of SingleRecords evaluated (to calculate percents), the number of each value of Response.status encountered, and the number of each Response.result encountered.
 Measures under the framework are only allowed to return COMPLETE/NOT_COMPLETE, or a single number, if it is desirable for any Measure to return more than a single number, Response.qualifier is the extension point to use for this.

 ## 5 Responses from Tests